 In such cases it will be the responsibility of the Data Controller (usually this mean the brand) to take reasonable steps to tell the other parties in the supply chain.
 Part of this process will be to understand the technologies used throughout that supply chain and costs associated with making such requests.

 With the GDPR on the horizon, it is important you and your business are ready for the upcoming changes in the law.
-The IDM offers a portfolio of GDPR training courses and qualifications with DMA guided and approved content, from overview to expert level.
+The IDM offers a Professional Certificate in GDPR to help you prepare.

 Did you find this blog useful?

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.